Hy-5/PythonLiveNetwork/README.md

 2. To install the dependencies, open your IDE or a terminal in the source folder, and run <pip install -r requirements.txt> #without the quotes <>
 3. Run the main function: <python main.py> #without the quotes <>
 4. Wait until you see a message in the terminal saying "Server is up" followed by the socket address
-5. If the message "Server is up" takes a while to appear, go to the RSA.py file, and comment out the last line ("plt.show").
-The code will still run, but you'll skip the automatic display of the encrypted image that tends to hang up sometimes
+5. In the RSA.py file, the last line, "plt.show()" is commented oud by default, as, for the time being, it hangs a lot and stops the server from running
 6. Run the client in a separate terminal: <python client.py> #without the quotes <>